icon-project/t-bears/docs/tbears_tutorial.md

 ## tbears Overview
 tbears is a suite of tools for SCORE dApp developers to develop and deploy SCORE.

-it also provide SCORE base templete.
+It also provide SCORE base template.
 This makes it easier to develop SCORE dApp.

 ## Installation